sharepointoscar/devopsoscar.github.io/_posts/2019-08-25-jenkins_x_on_IAM_AKS_Cluster.md

         ********************************************************

-             NOTE: Your admin password is: GW~1efzkCm5FVgT0%e3G
+             NOTE: Your admin password is: <SOMELONGPASSWORDGOESHERE>

         ********************************************************